ganeshbytecoder/bytecoder-interview-preparation/module1/src/main/java/com/bytecoder/DSA/Part_2/Trees/Tree_Note.md

 ### 35. **Tree Isomorphism Problem**
    - Check if two trees can be transformed into each other by flipping subtrees.

-### 36. **Find a Value in a BST**
-   - Use binary search principles: move left if the value is smaller than the root, right otherwise.

-### 37. **Deletion of a Node in a BST**
-   - Recursively find the node, then replace it with its in-order successor or predecessor.

-### 38. **Find Min and Max Value in a BST**
-   - For minimum, go left until you reach the leaf.
-For maximum, go right.

-### 39. **Find Inorder Successor and Inorder Predecessor in a BST**
-   - Inorder successor: the smallest node in the right subtree.
-Inorder predecessor: the largest node in the left subtree.

 ### 40. **Check if a Tree is a BST**
    - Perform in-order traversal and check if the sequence is sorted.